DCC-BS/dependency-injection.bs.js/README.md

 export default defineNuxtPlugin((nuxtApp) => {
     const orchestrator = new ServiceOrchestrator();

-    // the setup will be lazyli called the first them a
+    // the setup will be lazily called the first time a
-    // service is resolved, this ensures the serivices are
+    // service is resolved, ensuring services are created
-    // created in the Vue component lifecycle or setup context. orchestrator.setup((builder) => {
+    // in the Vue component lifecycle or setup context. orchestrator.setup((builder) => {
         const logger = useLogger();
-        const { t } = useI18n(); // ths need to be created in the setup context
+        const { t } = useI18n(); // this needs to be created in the setup context

         builder.registerNamedInstance("translate", t);
         builder.registerNamedInstance("logger", logger);